Election season is upon us and news of the candidates, political debates, and primary elections across the nation are all over the news.

 I can't say I'm a huge fan of politics, but I do enjoy political movies!
-Here's one I just learned about and plan to see soon, Frank Capra's State of the Union.
+Here's one I learned about a few years ago starring Katharine Hepburn, Spencer Tracy, and a young Angela Lansbury, Frank Capra's State of the Union.
 I'm a movie buff, but this one seems to have eluded me.

 Here's the synopsis from Wikipedia: